kylebkumar/VotingApp/README.md

 3. Open `VotingApp.xcworkspace` with Xcode, select the iPhone 11 emulator, and run the app.

+# Installation (Website)

+1. Clone the repository with `git clone https://github.com/KylebKumar/VotingApp.git`

+2. Navigate to `./VotingApp/voting-app` and install the necesary libraries with `npm i`

+3. On a command line system (such as Terminal on MacOS), run `npm start` to launch the website

 # Dependencies (iOS App)

 It is highly recommended that google maps is installed on the device to take full advantage of the map features.

+# Dependencies (website)

+Running `npm i` will make sure that all libraries (such as Material UI and React-Bootstrap) needed to run the website are installed